Plant DetailShow Menu

 Flower Description:

-Flowers are white, pink, red, lilac, purple, orange, salmon, apricot, or yellow.
-They are 5-petaled, single, and hose-in-hose or true double.
-Corolla's are funnelform and have a slender tube.
+Flowers are white, pink, red, lilac, purple, orange, salmon or apricot.
+They are 5-petaled, single, or true double.
+Corollas are funnelform and have a slender tube.
+A corona surrounds the mouth of the tube.
 Stamens are attached below the throat.
 The inflorescence is a terminal cyme and grow all over the plant.
 They bloom from late spring to late summer.

 • Leaves: